Mandatory credit checks

 In general, this additional check should not cause any further delays in the security screening processing times.

-Note: Delays can be expected if the report contains information that requires a more in-depth assessment.
+Delays can be expected if the report contains information that requires a more in-depth assessment.
 If the credit check reveals areas of concern, an additional assessment will be made.
 A security screening interview with the applicant may be required to validate or gather more information.

-Consult Personnel security screening processes—Subject interview for more information.
+Consult Security screening interviews for more information.

 When a credit check is required

-- Reliability status
+- reliability status

-- Security clearance, which has two levels
+- security clearance, which includes 2 levels

-Note: A credit check is not required for transfer, duplication and reactivation of reliability status or security clearances.
+A credit check is not required for transfer, duplication and reactivation of reliability status or security clearances.

 A credit check is also not required for supplemental personnel security screening requests (for example when an employee has a change of name or marital status).